-If the organization decides to deploy mobile robotics applications without constraining the mobile robots inside a subnet-
+If the organization decides to deploy mobile robotics applications without constraining the mobile robots inside a subnetwork, a network architecture must be designed and deployed.
 This architecture must offer communication continuity during handover, security, and quality of service to the mobile robots.
 An expensive solution would deploy a separated network for the mobile robots.
 A more economical approach is to build a logical (overlay) network above the existing organizational network able to fulfill the mobile robotics requirements.
 Figure 1 illustrates this approach.
-The overlay network may need some low cost devices such as access points and PCbased servers that are connected to the existing network as any other devices.
+The overlay network may need some low cost devices such as access points and PC-based servers that are connected to the existing network as any other devices.
 As such, the architecture makes use of the existing expensive devices such as routers, switches, and cabling without demanding any updating or reconfiguration on these devices.